 Protection time and kick out clause

 If a South Bay seller is willing to take an offer contingent on another home selling, there will be defined time limits for that sale to happen.
-Most of the time, the buyer is given anywhere from 2 to 4 weeks, possibly longer, to perform.
-During this time (which the buyers and sellers agree to upfront and in writing), the buyer is protected so it’s often referred to as a protection timeframe.
+Most of the time, the buyer is given anywhere from 2 to 4 weeks, possibly longer, to get the home under contract.
+During this time (which the buyers and sellers agree to upfront and in writing), the buyer is protected so it’s often referred to as a protection time frame.
 After that, the seller may tolerate waiting but may have the right to “kick out” the buyer should a better, non-contingent offer come along.
 That’s called a kick-out clause.

 Interested in a home which is sale pending with a contingent offer?

 If you like a home which is sale pending or “in escrow” but subject to the contingency for the sale of another home selling, you’ll want to ask a few questions.
 Here are some to include:

 - What is the status of the home sale for which there is a contingency?
 Is it on the market or not, is it under contract or not, are there contingencies in place or not?